 ChatGPT is great at producing summaries, comparative copy and listicle-like overviews of topics it finds on the internet.
 So, if your content creation process is to pick a subject, search it online and summarize the information shared in the top five ranking search results, ChatGPT is probably doing this more efficiently than you ever will, and it’s a threat.
 But if this is your approach, your written content is probably lackluster anyway—even if it ranks No. 1 in Google search for 200 relevant search terms.

 Before ChatGPT, search engines themselves had already developed plenty of ways to prioritize content that is unique, content that hadn’t yet existed in the great confines of the internet.
-So even if ChatGPT hadn’t totally broken this content search-and-summarize strategy, content made this way was already on the way out.
+So even if ChatGPT hadn’t totally broken this content search-and-summarize strategy, content made this way was already on the way out, and you should thick quickly of a new content strategy.

 2. You should be concerned if your content has no values and no point of view.